stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_conc/picogreen.md

   20                                245                  5
   0                                 250                  0

+	* 'post-pico' means the final conc. after adding the Picogreen reagent.

 * Add 100 uL of each standard to unique wells of a Costar black 96-well plate.
 The standard curve should be duplicated.

-## Adding samples
+## Adding samples (a.k.a. template)

 *   99 uL of TE should be placed in wells of the Costar plate that are to house samples.
 Samples should be run in duplicate.
-Multichannel pipettors and reagent resevoirs can be used for this step if many samples are run.
+	* Multichannel pipettors and reagent resevoirs can be used for this step if many samples are run.

-*   To the 99 uL in each well, 1uL of template should be added.
+*   To the 99 uL in each well, add 1uL of template (sample).

-*   Additionally, at least two blanks should be run, using at least one DNA sample.
-Set up as above, with 99uL TE and 1uL sample.
-This blank will not have Picogreen reagent added to it, and thus will give a measure of fluorescence that is present naturally in the sample.
+*   Additionally, at least one nucleotide sample should be used as a blank (2 replicates).
+	* Set up as above, with 99uL TE buffer and 1 uL sample.
+    * This blank will not have Picogreen reagent added to it, and thus will give a measure of fluorescence that is present naturally in the sample.

 ## Making and adding Picogreen Reagent

-* Based on the number of samples to be run, calculate the amount of 1x Picogreen reagent that should be made:
+* Based on the number of samples to be run, calculate the volume of 1x Picogreen reagent that should be made:

-> raw_amount = 100 (uL of 1x Picogreen reagent) \* Number_of_samples
+	* raw_total_volume = 100 (uL of 1x Picogreen reagent) \* Number_of_samples

-> extra_amount = raw_amount * 10%
+	* extra_volume = raw_total_volume * 0.1

-> total_amount = raw_amount + extra_amount
+	* final_total_volume = raw_total_volume + extra_volume

-* Once that the total amount is determined, calculate dilution of the 200x Picogreen reagent:
+* Once that the total volume is determined, calculate dilution of the 200x Picogreen reagent:

-	* 200x * y = 1x * 1x (Picogreen reagent amount needed)

-	* Dilute y in (Picogreen total) - y amount of 1x TE.
+	* Final x Picogreen needed: 1x
+		* 1:200 dilution in TE buffer
+	* Total volume needed: 110 * number_of_samples
+		* '110' provides extra volume (10%)
+	* Volume of 200x Picogreen needed: total_volume * 1/200
+	* Volume of TE buffer needed: total_volume - picogreen_volume
 	* For example:

-		* If running 10 samples, 1100 uL of 1x Picogreen should be made, using 5.5 uL of 200x Picogreen reagent diluted into 1094.5 uL of 1x TE.
+		* If running 10 samples, 1100 uL of 1x Picogreen should be made, using 5.5 uL of 200x Picogreen reagent diluted with 1094.5 uL of 1x TE buffer.

 *   Make up Picogreen reagent in a falcon tube (15 mL or 50 mL, depending on the amount needed) that is wrapped in aluminum foil (to prevent